mrshub/mrshub-website/_pages/datasets_contribute.md

 ## Submitting through e-mail

 Send an [e-mail (remove the dashes)](mailto:goe-ltzs-1[a]jh-mi.edu) with the basic submission information.
 We will then create an entry for your submission to the [MRSHub dataset collection](https://www.mrshub.org/datasets/).
 If you submit an example dataset (<200 MB total file size), we will also create a repository in the [MRSHub GitHub account](https://github.com/mrshub).

-# Organizing your dataset

-Every researcher organizes their data in a different way, which often leads to confusion and a lot of time spent on figuring out someone else's organization structure.

-The [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/) specification is a consortium effort to standardize the way that neuroimaging data and metadata are organized into folder structures.
-When submitting your datasets to be featured on MRSHub, please consider organizing them according to the [BIDS folder hierarchy](https://github.com/bids-standard/bids-starter-kit/wiki/The-BIDS-folder-hierarchy), and include useful metadata (age, sex, ...)